jia1/jia1.github.io/content/posts/internship-thursdays.md

  - Soft skills (be a better person!)
 1. Mentorship
  - Learn from the professionals
- - Make sure I am on the right track
+ - Make sure I'm on the right track
  - Not for hand-holding but to help unblock when shit hits the fan (don't say this for real)
 1. Learn more about the company
- - Whether I am a good fit
+ - Whether I'm a good fit
 1. Confirm my choice of career

 > How else would I have prepared for an internship?

 I wouldn't.
-I am convinced that I should focus on improving my technical and soft skills.
+I'm convinced that I should focus on improving my technical and soft skills.
 This is so I can be better at what I'm interested in and stay motivated.

 And how would you know if an internship is something you are going to like?
 Ask about the company and internship.